kienlacmai/TicTacToeSocketGUI/README.md

 # TicTacToeSocketGUI
-Fully Functional Tic Tac Toe game intended between two users utilizing socket connection and GUI interface via tkiner
+A fully functional Tic Tac Toe game intended to be used between two users utilizing socket connection and GUI interface via thinner